-Ice Palace is pleased to announce the release of the song, “Silence is Clean” on 4/10/18.
-This single will be the first of four songs that will be shared before the full length album, How I Came to Win the War is released Fall 2018 on Korda Records.
+Ice Palace pre-releases a second single, “Gift of Love” on 7/17/18 in advance of their full length, How I Came to Win the War due out 10.12.18 on Korda Records.
 After a nine year hiatus How I Came to Win the War marks a stark sonic and thematic departure from Ice Palace’s frenetic rock past.

 In 2009, Ice Palace played nearly one hundred shows.
 The Minneapolis band lead by Adam Sorensen surged with snowballing momentum through three US tours supporting bands such as Cloud Cult, Margot and the Nuclear So and So’s, and Say Hi.
 They recorded a second Daytrotter session and attracted an ever expanding local fan base opening for nationally renowned artists such as Jason Lytle (Grandaddy), Wheat, Maps and Atlases, and Someone Still Loves You Boris Yeltsin.
 Their second album, Wonder Subtly Crushing Us, was released on Cloud Cult’s Earthology label and received praise across the blogosphere by RCRD LBL, Magnet Magazine, Three Imaginary Girls, City Pages, and many others.

 Ice Palace’s slower numbers have a literate dreaminess….textured, dense, yet articulate guitars; casual, almost conversational singing; and interesting rhythmic/tonal shifts…Definitely a band to watch. – The Village Voice